 The Philosophical Apologist (PA), aka Bruce P. Blackshaw, is a Christian of many years who has a strong interest in philosophy, science and mathematics.
-He is particularly interested in philosophical arguments for the existence of God.
+He is particularly interested in philosophy of religion, philosophy of science, ethics and bioethics.

 Professionally, the PA is the co-founder of a small, specialised software company which develops and sells encryption software to corporations around the world.